Cluster Creator Kit Script Reference

 To display buttons with this function, the Use Cluster HUD v2 option must be enabled on the world's WorldRuntimeSetting component.
 Use PlayerScript.onButton to register the callback for the buttons.

+In desktop and mobile environments, the button corresponding to index = 0 is the same as the "Use" button of the item with UseItemTrigger component.
+Other buttons are only displayed by calling this function.
 If this function is called with index = 0, the display content of the button set by this function and the callback registered with PlayerScript.onButton will take priority over the "Use" button of the item until PlayerScript.hideButton is called with index = 0.
 Pressing a button will not fire UseItemTrigger and ClusterScript.onUse callback.

 Buttons displayed by this function will be hidden when PlayerScript.hideButton is called or when the validity period of the Player Script expires.